 Driving through Italy in the fall is unforgettable.
 Rolling hills, full grape vineyards, and olive groves dot the countryside even though you happen to be on an AutoStrada (highway.)

 Narrow streets and equally narrow archways and tunnels can make driving in Italy a challenge.
 My advice is to drive slow.
-I am happy to report, I came through scratch, bump and dent free on this trip with a 9-passenger van but it can be a bit nerve-wrecking.
+I am happy to report, I came through scratch, bump and dent free.
+It was a nerve-wrecking trip in a nine-passenger van.

 Tolls – our tolls in Italy totaled about €150.
 It’s mostly the highways/Autostradas that charge these fees.
 Be sure to add this to your budget if you’ll be driving through.

 Be very careful about where you park in Italian tourist towns, pay attention to public parking signs (you will still need to purchase a ticket – for window display.)
 Parking in garages are a little tricky even for the smallest of cars.
-I tend to use PARKOPEDIA to help me search for possibilities.
+PARKOPEDIA helps me search for three different possibilities.